 First aid knowledge is a highly useful tool in child care centres especially during fire incidents.
 If a child has a burnt skin, run it with cold water or cover it with a towel soaked with cool water.
 Make sure the water temperature isn’t freezing, but just cool enough.
 Prioritize the child for medical assistance once ambulance arrives.

 Having the right training can provide the participants with the skill, knowledge, and experience to fight the fire.
 It will certainly boost the safety of your centre and provide peace of mind to the entire staff.
-That is why part of what we do is to teach your employees proper emergency protocols.
+That is why part of what we do is to teach your employees proper use of Child Care Fire Fighting Equipment.